 Below is a list of cemeteries we are aware of in California that either accommodate green burial in the conventional section of their cemetery or have a portion of their land dedicated to green burial.
 Currently, California has no conservation burial grounds.
 Conservation burial grounds are the ultimate in green burial because they use green burial to permanently protect, preserve, and steward areas of land that are large enough to be considered a valid conservation effort.

 - Joshua Tree Memorial Park (Joshua Tree): This cemetery is located near the Joshua Tree National Park and has a small section set aside from its conventional cemetery to accommodate green burial.
-This cemetery is approved by the Green Burial Council as a hybrid burial ground.
 Plots are $3,667, opening and closing of the grave is $1,200, and the endowment fee is $180.
 Contact Information: website

-- Sunset Lawn (Sacramento): This conventional cemetery will accommodate green burial. and is approved by the Green Burial Council as a hybrid burial ground.
+- Sunset Lawn (Sacramento): This conventional cemetery will accommodate green burial.
 Plots are $2,595, opening and closing of the grave is $1,990, and the endowment fee is $250.
 Contact information: website

 - The Meadow at Westwood Hills Memorial Park (Placerville): a non-endowment fund cemetery with a section set aside for green burial.
 Burial plots are $1,500 and opening and closing of the grave is $750.
 Cremated remains can also be buried in the green burial section in a biodegradable container.
 The cost of a plot for cremated remains is $800 and the opening and closing is $400.
 Contact information: website